kartikey-vyas/kartikey-vyas/README.md

 ### Hi, I'm Kartikey
-Software Engineer, currently based in Melbourne, Australia :australia:.
+ML Engineer, currently based in Melbourne, Australia :australia:.
 Formula 1, MMA and Basketball Fan.
 Keen to find ways to use data science for sustainability.

 <!--
 **kartikey-vyas/kartikey-vyas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.